Winter Camping with Karma Campervanskarmacampers2020-11-09T22:37:47+00:00

 WHY SHOULD YOU PLAN A WINTER CAMPERVAN TRIP?

 Have you ever tried winter campervan camping?
 If you haven’t yet, you should!
-It’s an entirely different experience from the busy summer months, especially in the Rocky Mountains—everyone needs to wake up to snowy peaks and evergreen trees at least once in their life.
+It’s an entirely different experience from the busy summer months, especially in the Rocky Mountains or on Vancouver Island — everyone needs to wake up to snowy peaks, evergreen trees or ocean at least once in their life.

 We know cold weather camping might sound overwhelming and uncomfortable at first, but with the right gear and a campervan equipped for winter weather and cold temperatures (like ours!) it’s an experience you won’t forget.

-The Rockies are a whole new world to explore in the winter.
+It’s a whole new world to explore this winter.
 Swap hiking boots for snowshoes to explore the trails or hit the slopes during the day and enjoy a little apres ski fun at night.
+Escape the snow and become one with a rainforest.
 Trust us.
 You’ll love it.

 WINTER CAMPING WITH KARMA CAMPERVANS